DUI Attorney Orlando

 A DUI conviction is serious indeed and can have lasting consequences even if this is your first time.
 For your best chances to avoid penalties, you will need criminal defense so you can win your case and have your charges dropped or reduced.
 You should interview multiple attorneys because the more you speak, the more likely you will find the best DUI defense.

 You can start by asking anyone you know who has been in a similar situation for personal recommendations.
 Or if you’ve ever hired another attorney for any other reason, whether you got a divorce or use one in your business, then you can ask them if they know any defense attorneys who specialize in DUI defense.

 You can also find potential lawyers in Orlando by checking the Florida state bar association.
 Of course, you can search online.
 Regardless, you want an attorney who is licensed to practice in the state of Florida.
 After you compile a list of potential lawyers in Orlando, then you should schedule a consultation with each of them to discuss your DUI case.

 Should I get a lawyer for First OWI?

 Each state has different names for similar crimes.
 For example, operating while intoxicated or driving while impaired, commonly referred to by the acronym OWI, is the same in Florida as getting a DUI.
 The language is different, however.

-Anytime you have to show up to criminal court, you should have a criminal defense attorney representing you to improve your odds of getting your charges dropped or dismissed.
+Anytime you have to show up to criminal court, you should have an Orlando criminal defense attorney representing you to improve your odds of getting your charges dropped or dismissed.
 Speaking to one of our DUI attorneys in Central Florida is the first step in developing the best DUI defense for you.
 As mentioned, there are many consequences that you can face if convicted that will impact you for the rest of your life.
 Call now to schedule your consultation with one of our DUI attorneys if this is your first time.